 Very sadly the owner passed away recently but Sassi has re-opened and we’ve had a superb seafood lunch here since then.

 This is one of the top dining destinations in Port Douglas alongside Nautilus, Melaleuca, Watergate, and Salsa.
 We have reviews of these eating establishments in other posts.

 The Court House

 The dining side of the pub faces Wharf Street.
-You can see accross the road and market grounds towards the inlet, St Mary’s by the Sea and the Sugar Wharf.
+You can see across the road and market grounds towards the inlet, St Mary’s by the Sea and the Sugar Wharf.

 The Surf Club

 The surf club is the closest thing to right-on-the-beach as you’ll find in Port Douglas.
-Again, it’s set back from the beach a little and there are some trees and grass between you and the beach, but it’s a good spot.
+Again, it’s set back from the beach a little and there are some trees and grass between you and the sand, but it’s a good spot.

 Port Douglas Dining With a View

 We hope you enjoy Port Douglas and get a chance to try some of our restaurants while you’re here.
 Shall I tell you a secret?
 My husband is a chef at one of these restaurants.
 Can you guess which one?
 If you need more information on things to do in Port Douglas, what to do in Cairns, or more content on where to eat in Port Douglas with some delicious photos, we’ve got you covered.
 Always check for availability and opening times with the restaurants themselves (in person, phone, email or app) to get your views and avoid disappointment.